Join the RHS today and support our charitable work

 This sawfly defoliates goat's beard (Aruncus dioicus), a plant that was formerly included in the genus Spiraea, so this insect is sometimes known as the spiraea sawfly.
 It occurs in gardens throughout Britain wherever its host plant is grown.

 The adult sawfly is 5-6mm long and has a black head and thorax with a yellow abdomen marked with dark bars on the dorsal surface.
-Larvae overwinter in the soil and, after pupation, adults emerge in May, lay eggs that hatch after about 7 days, and two or three generations of pale green larvae with brown heads feed gregariously on the foliage during the summer months, reducing the leaves to a network of the larger leaf veins.
+Larvae overwinter in the soil and, after pupation, adults emerge in May and lay eggs that hatch after about 7 days.
+Two or three generations of pale green larvae with brown heads feed gregariously on the foliage during the summer months, reducing the leaves to a network of the larger leaf veins.
 The pupal stage takes place within a silk cocoon in the soil.

 This is a species that reproduces asexually and all the adults are female.